MAKING A MANDOLIN

 I've never made a musical instrument before.
 I have done many "home projects" using hand tools, but don't consider myself a craftsman.
 Keeping my fingers crossed on this one.
 My goal: Build a mandolin that plays well and sounds good.
 If it doesn't look professionally built, I can accept that (since I'm no pro)

 On this webpage I'm going to chronicle my progress as I make the kit, showing pictures of the major steps.
 Since I'm retired I have plently of time to work on this project.
 However, I'm going to stop when I get frustrated or my back gets tired.
 Probably no more than a couple of hours a day.
 Note: Don't infer how much time anything took by looking at the dates.
+I travel six months of the year and can't work on my mandolin project then.
 If you have any questions, email me:

-Current Status - 2/08/10: Rim & blocks glued.
+Current Status - 4/20/13: Rim & blocks glued.
 Kerfing for top glued in.
 Tone bars glued to inside of top.
 Top glued on.
 Fretboard binding on.
 Neck glued to body.
 Back kerfing in.
 Fretboard frets and dots in.
 Back glued on.
 Scroll opening sanded even.
 Body routing done where Dremel tool could be used.
-Hand routing done.
-Bone corner points put on (but not fully shaped yet).
+Hand routing done around scroll.
+Bone corner points put on and shaped.
+Binding installed on top and scraped flush.
+Binding installed on the back and scraped flush.
+Peghead binding slot routed.
+Fingerboard extension "scooped".
+Peghead bound and inlaid.
+Fretboard glued on.
+Neck filed flush to fretboard edge.
+Many gaps filled.
+Bridge fitted to top and slotted.
+Tailpiece on.
+Nut installed and slotted.
+Tuners installed.
+Strings ON!
+Practicing staining and finishing on "test wood".
+Almost finished with the sunburst staining on the "real thing".
+Improving (I hope) the sunburst on the back.
+Eight coats of KTM-9 water based finish applied.
+Waiting for the finish to cure before "level sanding".
+Hard to believe, but IT'S DONE!!

 Here we go: